Support Us Button Widget

 Helene destroyed the Carrier Park rink where the Asheville Hockey League had played for more than 20 years, relegating the league to play its fall 2024 and spring 2025 sessions in Greenville, SC.
 But through plenty of collaboration and support, the Riverside Drive location lended itself as Asheville’s new home for youth hockey.

-Upfitting the concrete area into a rink was a true community effort, made possible through many donations — IPEX donated PVC piping to build goals, local muralist Ishmael Leaver gifted a pop art superhero mural using paint donated by Sherwin-Williams, and players offered their time to bring the new space to life.
+Upfitting the concrete area into a rink was a true community effort, made possible through many donations — IPEX donated PVC piping to put up netting, local muralist Ishmael Leaver gifted a pop art superhero mural using paint donated by Sherwin-Williams, and players offered their time to bring the new space to life.

 The AHL’s Youth Commissioner Justin Kaiser shared that the league plans to host free community skate nights at the rink in the future.
 More than just a space for skating, Kaiser explained that the rink will also serve as an event space, complete with electric, water, and amperage for food trucks.
 “We’re really going to try to bring to life that corner,” Kaiser said.
 Just next door is Cotton Mill Studios, which has plans to rebuild.